 Bryson (2018) aimed at establishing the influence of the strategic management process on the performance of oil marketing companies in Kenya.
-Study results: strategic planning had a positive relationship with the performance, strategy formulation had a positive relationship with the performance, strategic implementation had a positive and significant relationship with the performance.
+Study results: strategic planning had a positive relationship with the performance, strategic implementation had a positive and significant relationship with the performance.
 The results revealed that monitoring and evaluation had a positive and significant relationship with the performance.